tldraw/tldraw/integrations/vscode/extension/README.md

 This folder contains code implementing a VS Code extension for working with tldraw within VS Code.
 Files are saved locally and thus play well with version control.
 Target use case is developer documentation.

+## Test Cases
+Here's a list of functionality and behavior we'd like working for an initial beta.

+ - Saving
+  - Save (Command+S or menu) should work
+  - Save As (menu or shortcut)
+ - Undo/Redo
+  - Should reflect correctly in VS Code menus (can/can't do it based on stack)
+ - Create new file using either of these methods
+   - Use VS Code's "New File", name the file with a .tldr extension
+   - Use the Tldraw extensions registered command to create a blank .tldr file
+ - Opening an
+ - The editor should communicate that a file isn't valid when loading it
+ - Detect and prevent multiple instances of the editor (For now)

+Things we're cutting
+ - Distinguishing app state from user state (selection, zoom, pan, etc)

 ## Running The Extension

 - Open this example in VS Code 1.46+